About The School

 language or improve their knowledge of it,

-- for Primary and Secondary School students who want to learn German from the ground up,
+- for Primary and Secondary School students to learn German from the ground up,

 - for adults and High School students at basic, intermediate and advanced levels.